AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 ## How to replace an existing layout with a new layout?

-You can replace a layout of a form with a new layout which involves modifying how components are arranged and displayed within a form.
+You can replace a layout of a form with a new layout, which involves modifying how components are arranged and displayed within a form.

 Perform the following steps to replace the existing layout of a form: